 If you require help to complete this form, please contact Bekah Satre at Bekah.firstname.lastname@example.org or 651-431-5783.

-Terms of the membership are one- or two-year terms.
+Terms of the membership are one or two years.
 There is a maximum of three years of participation allowed.

-Participating in the Employment Learning Community will involve approximately 4 hours per month:
+Participating in the Employment Learning Community will involve approximately four hours per month: